Table of Contents[Hide][Show]

-Grinding is the canary in the coal mine when it comes to sleep-disordered breathing, and when I see signs of grinding it becomes clear that the patient is likely suffering.
+Grinding might be the canary in the coal mine when it comes to sleep-disordered breathing.

-Grinding saves our life—forcing us to breathe again even in the stage of sleep where we’re paralyzed.
+Grinding saves our lives—forcing us to breathe again even in the stage of sleep where we’re paralyzed.
 But the long-term effects of bruxism as your only protection from sleep apnea are very serious.

-Tensing up the muscles to grind bounces the body out of deep sleep, which also happens to be the most restorative and beneficial stage of sleep.
+Tensing up the muscles to grind bounces the body out of deep sleep.
+That happens to be the most restorative and beneficial stage of sleep.

-A lot of people mistakenly think that being in bed and being unconscious for eight hours means that they’re getting quality sleep.
+A lot of people mistakenly think that being asleep for eight hours means they’re getting quality sleep.
 But that isn’t always the case.

 Quantity isn’t quality, especially when it comes to sleep.

-In fact, untreated sleep apnea that results in a loss of restorative sleep can contribute to high blood pressure, heart disease, stroke, automobile accidents, diabetes, depression, anxiety, and weight gain.
+In fact, untreated sleep apnea that results in a loss of restorative sleep can contribute to:

 Who’s at risk for sleep apnea?